About us

 We are AIRE, a collective research group based in Galway, Ireland.

-We specialise in public philosophy, environmental philosophy, and philosophy of art.
+We specialise in environmental philosophy, philosophy of art, philosophy of literature and public philosophy.

 Founders